dylanpieper/chatalot/README.md

 ### Sequential Processing

 Process chats in sequence, or one at a time.
-Use this function to process prompts slowly, such as when you have strict rate limits or want to periodically check on responses.
+Use this function to process prompts slowly, such as when you have strict rate limits or want to periodically check the responses.

 ``` r
 library(chatalot)